Yeah, and we're up to audio sound by 15 out of 40.

 8,000?

-A measly 8,000 fewer jobless claims less than what these always wrong experts warrant such a breathless headline.
+A measly 8,000 fewer jobless claims less than what these always wrong experts warrant such a breathless headline?

-I mean, when you're talking about 450,000 and 8,000 few, it's that's a rounding error.
+I mean, when you're talking about 450,000 and 8,000 fewer, that's a rounding error.

-Most of the drop, get this now, most of the drop resulted from a change in the calculations the department makes to the seasonally adjusted data, according to a labor department analyst, excluding the effect of those adjustments, claims would have fallen by only 4,000.
+Most of the drop, get this now, most of the drop resulted from a change in the calculations the department makes to the seasonally adjusted data, according to a labor department analyst.

-So once again, the labor department is adjusting how they count the unemployed.
+So, once again, the labor department is adjusting how they count the unemployed.

 Why should this be so complicated?